My Lady of the Cave

 My Lady of the Cave is a 1922 New Zealand silent film which was the first feature from Rudall Hayward.
-It was based on a popular story by H. T. Gibson, which was published serially in several newsapapers.
+It was based on a popular story by H. T. Gibson, which was published serially in several newspapers.

 The film was shot over seven weeks, starting December 1921.
 Six of these weeks were spent on Mayor Island, in the Bay of Plenty region; filming also took place at nearby Tauranga.
 The story revolves around a shipwrecked sailor's encounter with a woman who has been brought up on an isolated island.